mugen-launcher/watch-mode/README.md

 # Watch Mode for MUGEN

-This watch mode is based on the configuration of https://github.com/mugen-launcher/quick-versus
+This watch mode is based on the configuration of the [Quick Versus Launcher](https://github.com/mugen-launcher/quick-versus)

 ![Video](./docs/video.gif)